coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 This has disasterous domino effects.
-It demoralizes the team, and makes it very challenging to attract investment and hire top go-to-market talent.
-In turn, that constrains your resources so you can't make sufficient investment into product and distribution.
+It demoralizes the team, and makes it very challenging to attract investment and hire top talent.
+In turn, that constrains your resources so you can't make sufficient investment in product and distribution.
 Startups live and die by momentum, and early distribution challenges almost always doom you to eventual death.

 # Wrong metrics of goodness